You are viewing a preview version of this site. The live site is located at: https://jewishwilkes-barre.org

 We worship at the Conservative, Orthodox and Reform synagogues.
 We enjoy a myriad of cultural, athletic, and religious activities at our JCC and celebrate holidays together.
 Our children study at day school or in after-school programs and they play together at our JCC Day Camp, the longest-operating, largest day camp in Northeastern Pennsylvania.

 Visit our community and see what we can offer your family!
-Call the Jewish Community Alliance at 570-824-4646 to schedule your visit!
+Call the Friedman JCC at 570-824-4646 to schedule your visit!

 "I have lived in many Jewish communities over the years and, ironically, the smaller Jewish communities are the closest.
 People bond together as Jews beyond their local synagogue, and there is a vibrant sense of community in Northeastern Pennsylvania and Wilkes-Barre."